nikwin/nikwin.github.io/_posts/2018-12-21-foreshadow.md

 title: "Mechanical Foreshadowing"
 tag: fadt
 date: 2018-12-21
-desc: Going over what mechanical foreshadowing is and how to integrate it.
+desc: "Going over what mechanical foreshadowing is and how to integrate it."
 ---